The Impact Intensive

 Fair question.

+How transformation is defined.
+How work flows.
+How decisions get made.
+Where coordination depends on you personally.
 These aren’t hidden.
 They’re just not usually examined as a system.

 Those 90 minutes are focused.
 You’ve already surfaced the key signals in the pre-session work.
 The session itself connects those signals into a coherent view of what’s creating drag and what needs to change.